Rendella Tharuvatha: Soundtrack

+The music was composed by Seshu Kumar.

 Critical reception

 The film received mostly negative reviews from the critics.

-Telugu Cinema - KB.Anand seems to have inspired by Aitey's success and started a film in that manner but his futile effort to weave a kidnap drama out of nothing is tiresome and illogical.
+Telugucinema.com wrote, "KB.Anand seems to have inspired by Aitey's success and started a film in that manner but his futile effort to weave a kidnap drama out of nothing is tiresome and illogical".

-Idle Brain - First half of the film is OK.
+Idlebrain.com wrote, "First half of the film is OK.
 Second half of the film is boring.
-The climax of the film is very badly handled.
+The climax of the film is very badly handled".

-The Hindu - The minus points of the film are poor screenplay, inability to handle the climax and especially failure to maintain the suspense.
+The Hindu wrote, "The minus points of the film are poor screenplay, inability to handle the climax and especially failure to maintain the suspense".

 Box office

 Rendella Tharuvatha, released on 29 July 2005, proved to be a box office disaster in its first week.
 The film failed to recover its budget.